Dr. Heller’s Therapeutic Approach

 Importance of the Client-Therapist Alliance

 The client-therapist relationship is crucial to a successful treatment outcome.
-Thus, I strongly emphasize the development of it during the early phase of treatment.
+My therapeutic approach strongly emphasizes the development of it during the early phase of treatment.
 Clients can expect that during the session I will allow them to use their time in whatever manner is most beneficial to them, while guiding treatment to ensure that it is effective.
 I am always very open to feedback, and encourage clients to offer suggestions on how treatment may be improved.
 It always amazes me how many clients come in for the first session and discuss how they have not liked certain aspects of the way a previous therapist conducted sessions, yet instead of speaking with the therapist about their concerns, they simply stuck with therapy or quit.

 In addition to conducting therapy, I also do a significant amount of psychological testing.
 Since testing is time-limited, often times I believe the importance of the client-therapist relationship is not focused on enough.
 In my clinical work doing testing, I take the necessary time in order to foster a strong client-therapist relationship, as I feel that this is vital in obtaining accurate results.
 Furthermore, I am always available to clients for follow up after the feedback session at the conclusion of an evaluation.